MicrosoftDocs/globalization/globalization/methodology/index.md

 When starting a project, it's vital to get these fundamentals in place as early as possible:

-1. Separate localizable from non-localizable resources and [externalize localizable resources](../internationalization/externalize-resources.md).
+1. [Externalize resources](../internationalization/externalize-resources.md), and separate localizable from non-localizable resources.

 2. Produce and test localized builds.

    [Pseudolocalization](pseudolocalization.md) is an excellent strategy to enable build and test without the cost of translation.

-3. Validate the localization round-trip.
+3. Validate the localization round-trip from development to translator and back.

 This baseline should be maintained for the entire lifecycle of the product.